 Always seeking new experiences, Dr. Pyle accepted commissions for accordion solos and orchestras, and at the time of his death at the end of 1983, he was writing his first work for guitar (a duo for flute and guitar).
 Francis J. Pyle's compositions have been performed extensively, not only in the western world, but also in Australia, mainland China and Japan, as well.

-For complete performances and compositions of these and many other works, please contact Charles Timberlake, Archivist.
+For complete performances and compositions of these and many other works, please contact Bruce Carr, Archivist.